 Mark's Handouts

-This page lists all the handouts I've written for my classes at the ORMC, arguably the best math circle in the western world.
+This page lists all the handouts I've written for my classes at the ORMC, arguably the best math circle on this continent.
 We teach students mathematics far beyond the regular school curriculum, much like AOPS and the BMC.

 Don't look at solutions we haven't discussed,

-and don't start any handouts before class.
+and never start a handouts before class.
 That spoils all the fun!

 For everyone else:

-If you're using any of these, please let me know---especially
+If you're using any of these, please let me know!

-if you find errors, mistakes, or a poorly designed section.
+Don't hesitate to send an email if you find an error, typo, or a poorly designed section.

 Overview & Context